 What Is Holistic Therapy?

 Holistic therapy is something that is often misunderstood by many people.
-Many think it utilizes “wacky” alternative therapies that promise much, but don’t do anything.
-Or they think it is a form of natural therapy that shuns true medical science and promotes old wives tale-type cures.
-While it’s true that some forms of holistic therapy use alternative medicine and even natural treatments, it’s much more complex than those suggestions would indicate.
+While some forms of holistic therapy use alternative medicine and even natural treatments, it’s much more complex than those suggestions would indicate.

 In the article “Principles of Holistic Medicine” written by experts at the Academy of Integrative Health & Medicine, holistic medicine and therapy is described as the “…art and science of healing that addresses the whole person – body, mind, and spirit.
 The practice of holistic medicine integrates conventional and alternative therapies to prevent and treat disease, and most importantly, to promote optimal health.
 This condition of holistic health is defined as the unlimited and unimpeded free flow of life force energy through body, mind, and spirit.”